 DEW conducts a large number of activities directed towards meeting the Board's responsibilities under the Act.
-Due to DEW receiving appropriation funding, and directing and controlling the expenditure for these activities, the revenue and expenditure relating to those activities are recognised in DEW's financial statements rather than the Board's.
+Due to DEW receiving appropriation funding for the operation of the BGSH (including the payment of staff salaries), the revenue and expenditure relating to those activities are recognised in DEWs financial statements rather than the Board's.
 Activities undertaken by DEW in support of the administration of the Act and the Board are disclosed in note 8.1.